guanjue/snapshot/README.md

 Alternatively, the user can generate these matrices from raw data, including a peak bed file, a signal bigWig file, and a functional epigenetic state bigBed file.
 Information on how to use raw data as input for Snapshot can be found at [Input format for Raw data](https://github.com/guanjue/snapshot/blob/main/INPUT_format_raw.md).

 ##
 ## Running Snapshot

+### Step 1: Modify the Script
+Before running Snapshot, you need to modify the script file Step1_run_Snapshot.sh by updating the following paths:

 ### Step 2: Execute the Script
-This script is a pipeline that runs the `snapshot_v2.py` program for analyzing genomic data.
-The script specifies various required and optional parameters and input files, which are passed as arguments to the program.
-The input files include:

-### The `Step1_run_Snapshot.sh` script is a pipeline that runs the `snapshot_v2.py` program, which is the main component of Snapshot.
+The `Step1_run_Snapshot.sh` script is a pipeline that runs the `snapshot_v2.py` program, which is the main component of Snapshot.
 The script sets various required and optional parameters and input files, which are passed as arguments to the snapshot_v2.py program.
 The input files are specified as absolute file paths and include:

 ## RUN Snapshot
 ##### (1) User need to change the script_folder, input_folder, output_folder, in 'Step1_run_Snapshot.sh' file.